 - Clean up your hard drive.
 Like any physical space you use regularly, your computer easily gets cluttered with digital litter and debris.
 Check out these tips to keep your computer spic and span.

 - Review your resources.
 It’s difficult to know what programs and files are eating up your resources.
-The Activity Monitor (Mac) or Task Manager (Windows), will give you the inside information on what programs and processes are taking up the most time and memory.
+The Activity Monitor (Mac) or Task Manager (Windows) will give you inside information on what programs and processes are taking up the most time and memory.

 - Take out the trash.
 Just like in real life, if you put something in the trash, it doesn’t mean it is taken away forever.
 Periodically emptying your trash/recycle bin will permanently get rid of those files that may be slowing you down.